getify/You-Dont-Know-JS/scope-closures/ch4.md

 It might seem obvious that the global scope is located in the outermost portion of a file; that is, not inside any function or other block.
 But it's not quite as simple as that.

-Different JS environments handle the scopes of your programs, in particular the global scope, differently.
+Different JS environments handle the scopes of your programs—in particular, the global scope—differently.
 It's quite common for JS developers to have misconceptions without even realizing it.

 ### Browser "Window"

 With resepct to treatment of the global scope, the most *pure* environment JS can be run in is as a standalone .js file loaded in a web page environment in a browser.
-I don't mean "pure" as in nothing automatically added -- lots may be added! -- but rather in terms of minimal intrusion on the code or interference with its expected global scope behavior.
+I don't mean "pure" as in nothing automatically added—lots may be added!—but rather in terms of minimal intrusion on the code or interference with its expected global scope behavior.

 Consider this simple .js file: